jellyfin/jellyfin.org/docs/general/post-install/transcoding/hardware-acceleration/nvidia.md

 #### Podman

-Podman is the officially supported container solution on Fedora Linux and its derivatives such as CentOS Stream and RHEL.

 1. Add the CUDA repo to your package manager.

    Browse the following directory to find the appropritate .repo file for your distribution: [CUDA repos](https://developer.download.nvidia.com/compute/cuda/repos/)